fluxcd/flux2/rfcs/0005-artifact-revision-and-digest/README.md

 When set, newly advertised `Artifact`'s `Digest` fields will be calculated using the configured algorithm.
-For previous `Artifact`'s that were set using a previous configuration, the `Artifact`'s `Digest` field will be calculated using the advertised algorithm.
+For previous `Artifact`'s that were set using a previous configuration, the `Artifact`'s `Digest` field will be recalculated using the advertised algorithm.

 #### Artifact revisions in notifications